Using the Mako Server

 • The function only exists if the manual mode has been activated.

-• This function should not be called immediately after setting the DNS TXT record since it takes time some for the TXT record to be publicly available.
+• This function should not be called immediately after setting the DNS TXT record since it takes some time for the TXT record to become publicly available.
 Give it at least two minutes.

 acmedns.status()